scott-wyatt/merklie/README.md

 ### addLeaves(valueArray, doHash)

 Adds an array of values as leaves to the tree.
 The values must be either a Buffers or a hex strings, otherwise set the optional doHash to true to have your values hashed prior to being added to the tree.
+Returns the indexes of the leaves added.

 ```js
 const hexData = ['05ae04314577b2783b4be98211d1b72476c59e9c413cfb2afa2f0c68e0d93911', 'c5ed1192d909d1af814f64c7dc9e6a4983a63891a2c59ed14448d90271cb5519',